schatzlab/biomedicalresearch2019/assignments/assignment1/README.md

 - Question 1.5.
 Mean chromosome length

-### Question 2: Coverage Statistics
+### Question 2: Coverage Statistics (10pts)

 This script [readsim.py](http://schatz-lab.org/biomedicalresearch2019/assignments/assignment1/readsim.py) will simulate shotgun sequencing of a genome of given length.
 The arguments for it are:

 ```
-$ readsim.py <genomesize> <readlength> <numberreads> > reads.bed
+$ readsim.py genomelength readlength numberreads > reads.bed
 ```

-Here `genomesize` is the total genome size; `readlength` is the length of each of the reads; `numberreads` is the total number of reads to simulate.
-The output file is a `bed` file that just lists the name, chromosome, start and end position of each read.
+Here `genomelength` is the total length of the genome; `readlength` is the length of each of the reads; `numberreads` is the total number of reads to simulate.
+The output file is a [bed file](https://genome.ucsc.edu/FAQ/FAQformat.html) that just lists the chromosome name, start and end position of each read, and read name.

 - Question 2.1 How many 100bp reads should we simulate so that we cover the E. coli genome with 5x, 10x, 50x, and 100x coverage (mean coverage)?
 - Question 2.2 Run readsim.py with the 4 numbers of reads from Q2.1, and plot the histogram of coverage for each dataset.
 Hint: allocate an array the size of the genome initialized to 0, and use for loops to add +1 to each position covered by each read.
 Then use the numpy histogram function (or write your own) to tally how many bases have how much coverage